boswelja/kotlinx-benchmark-table-action/README.md

     echo '${{steps.benchmark-table.outputs.benchmark-table}}️' >> $GITHUB_STEP_SUMMARY
 ```

-2. As a GitHub PR comment:
+2. As a GitHub PR comment (Assuming the action is running on a GitHub runners):

 ```yml
 - name: Create Benchmark Table